 If you are not sure, ask your installer to calculate the correct size based on your roof’s size and pitch and the average rainfall for your area.

 Downspouts are usually factored into the project’s overall cost, with most homes needing 3 to 5.
 Downspouts have varying costs based on material, style, and shape.
 Most are either round or rectangular, but there are decorative options available as well.
-They are seamed or seamless, with the seamless downspouts costing slightly more than the sectional variety.
-Like the gutters, the seamless downspouts tend to last longer and have fewer leaks and other issues than the sectional, but they cost more.
+They are seamed or seamless, with the seamless downspouts costing slightly more than the seamed variety.
+Like the gutters, the seamless downspouts tend to last longer and have fewer leaks and other issues than the seamed, but they cost more.
 The downspout’s cost is in linear feet like the gutters, so the taller your home, the more the downspouts cost.
 Expect material costs between $3 and $15 a linear foot on average, with installation costing $1 to $5 per linear foot.

 To effectively drain water, your gutters need to slope toward the downspout.
 While most gutters appear to be parallel to your roofline, they are tilting downward slightly at roughly ¼ inch per 10 feet of downspout.